Credeski/Credeski/README.md

 <!-- From dumbbells to divs ▪︎ Gym rat ▪︎ Frontend Engineer ▪︎ Web3 enthusiast -->

 * 🌍  I'm based in West Africa
-* 🚀  I'm currently working on React projects
+* 🚀  My current focus is building scalable infrastructure, streamlining deployments, and maintaining system reliability.
 * ✉️  You can contact me at [theonlycredeski@gmail.com](mailto:theonlycredeski@gmail.com)
-* 🧠  I'm learning more about React and the Javascript ecosystem.
+* 🧠  I’m learning more about working with tools like Docker, Kubernetes, and cloud platforms to automate and scale systems.
-* 💬 Ask me about anything Js
+* 💬  Ask me about anything DevOps.
-* 🤝  I'm open to collaborating on React, Javascript projects and also any junior developer role.
+* 🤝  Looking to collaborate on DevOps initiatives and contribute to teams focused on modern infrastructure and automation.

 <a href="https://www.twitter.com/TechyCredeski" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/TechyCredeski?logo=twitter&style=for-the-badge&color=0891b2&labelColor=1c1917"